GReturn/SortMeUpThanks/README.md

 # SMUT - SortMeUpThanks

+## Description
-SortMeUpThanks (Sorting Algorithms Visualizer Application)
+SortMeUpThanks (Sorting Algorithms Visualizer Application).
 Made with love and Winforms.
 Currently being developed.

+## License

+This repository falls under an MIT license.
+Please see the LICENSE file.